 Replace hospital reception staff with robots to answer questions by patients and family members

 One such machine is the Temi robot.
-Developed by an Israeli company, Temi is three feet tall and features a touchscreen, Amazon’s Alexa technology, a built-in sound system, a tray for chargingphones and an autonomous navigation system that allows it to move around on its own while avoiding obstacles [14].
+Developed by an Israeli company, Temi is three feet tall and features a touchscreen, Amazon’s Alexa technology, a built-in sound system, a tray for charging phones and an autonomous navigation system that allows it to move around on its own while avoiding obstacles [14].

 Having seen these different types of applications of a telepresence robot for both aged care and for COVID-19, we now discuss the development of a low-cost telepresence robot suitable for both aged care and for COVID-19.These five scenarios will be used to evaluate (in Section 7) a telepresence robot discussed in the next two sections.